blynkkk/docs/blynk-1.0-and-2.0-comparison/migrate-from-1.0-to-2.0.md

 Blynk may be deployed on more than 400 IoT device types, including Arduino, Particle, ARM mbed, TI Energia, MicroPython, Node.js, OpenWRT, and many Single Board Computers.
 You can review the [list of supported devices and provisioning options](../blynk.edgent-firmware-api/supported-boards.md) for them.

 Update the library on the device to [the latest version](https://github.com/blynkkk/blynk-library/releases/latest).
-Modify your firmware to add `BLYNK_TEMPLATE_ID` and `BLYNK_DEVICE_NAME` at the top of your firmware (prior to any includes).
+Add `BLYNK_TEMPLATE_ID` and `BLYNK_TEMPLATE_NAME` at the top of your firmware (prior to any includes), and update your auth token.

 Note that [Datastreams](../blynk.console/templates/datastreams/) now provide the data transfer between your IoT device, the Blynk.Console, and Blynk IoT.
 They are similar to the Blynk Legacy [virtual pins](http://docs.blynk.cc/#blynk-main-operations-virtual-pins), but with much more capability.